GonzaloEmbil/Handball_Inequality_Evolution/README.md

 # Analysis of Inequality Evolution in Handball

-This repository contains scripts and datasets for analyzing handball’s evolution and inequality trends at the Olympic Games from 1980 to 2024.
+This repository provides scripts and datasets to analyze handball’s evolution and inequality trends in the Olympic Games from 1980 to 2024.

 ## Goals per game